rizinorg/cutter/docs/source/contributing/code/development-guidelines.rst

    Core()->getOffset();

-Calling a radare2 Command
+Calling a Rizin Command
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-There are multiple ways to call a radare2 command:
+There are multiple ways to call a Rizin command:

 - ``CutterCore::cmdj(<command>)`` - To be used with json commands like ``cmdj("agj")`` or ``cmdj("aflj")``.
-  This is the command we used to fetch structured data from radare2.
+  This is the command we used to fetch structured data from Rizin.

-- ``CutterCore::cmdRaw(<command>)`` - Executes a single radare2 command
+- ``CutterCore::cmdRaw(<command>)`` - Executes a single Rizin command
-  without going through radare2 shell functionality like output redirects, grep, and multiple command parsing.
+  without going through Rizin shell functionality like output redirects, grep, and multiple command parsing.

 The command then returns its output.
 This should be used when a command doesn't have output or the output should be handled as-is.
 If possible, using the JSON variation with ``cmdj`` is always preferred.

-- ``CutterCore::cmdRawAt(<command>, <address>)`` - Executes a single radare2 command in a given address and returns the output.
+- ``CutterCore::cmdRawAt(<command>, <address>)`` - Executes a single Rizin command in a given address and returns the output.
 This helps avoiding weird strings concatenation like ``cmd("ph " + hash + " @ " + QString::num(address))``.

 - ``CutterCore::cmd()`` - *(Discouraged)* Only use it when ``cmdj`` or ``cmdRaw`` cannot be used.
 This is used for complex commands using concatenation of several commands (``px 5; pd 7; afl;``), for grepping (``pd 5~call``). for commands inside commands (``?e `afn.```) and so on.
   This is also used when the output is complex and is not parsed correctly in ``cmdRaw``.
   Make sure to carefully sanitize user-controlled variables that are passed to the command, to avoid unexpected command injections.

-Generally, if one needs to retrieve information from a radare2 command, it
+Generally, if one needs to retrieve information from a Rizin command, it
 is preferred to use the JSON API.

 Example: